kkempfer/pop-os-tools/pc-part-picker/DESCRIPTION.md

 Motherboard: I selected a quality motherboard with extensive IO and integrated Wi-Fi.
 However, I encountered two significant issues: screen freezing with XMP/EXPO enabled and Bluetooth occasionally turning off and locking after boot.
 A firmware update (version 7D75v172 2023-06-30) resolved the Bluetooth issue.
 I did not investigate further the XMP/EXPO system stability issue yet.
 The MSI customer service could be improved.
 On another note, this motherboard comes with 2 PCIE x16 slots.
 In the future, I may install a second GPU (Sapphire AMD Radeon RX 7600 XT 16GB) to do some experiments with GPU passthrough technology.
 Memory: I chose AMD EXPO low-profile RAM.
 Storage: Fast !
 GPU: I opted for a GPU that seamlessly works with Linux.
-Check Wendell's review on the Level1Linux YouTube channel.
+Check Wendell's review on the [Level1Linux YouTube channel](https://www.youtube.com/watch?v=W0kM-c0pEak).
 Case: Excellent build quality.
 Power supply: I chose the Thermaltake Toughpower GF3, a top-tier PSU recommended by the Cultists network.
 The extra wattage leaves room for future upgrades.
 It was purchased during a sale.
 Case fans: I replaced the three DC stock fans by ARCTIC PWM fans for better performance.
+OS: I selected [Pop!\_OS](https://pop.system76.com/), a variant of Ubuntu, to try something a bit different.
+It has a clean, user-friendly interface.

 ## Part List